RetroSocksCO/ZedSpawning-7D2D-Mod/README.md

 * All resources used are available in the vanilla client and retain core values.

 # Function
-* Controls Max Zombie Spawn Count, as well as Spawn Delay.
+* Controls Max Zed Spawn Count, as well as Respawn Delay.
 (All Biomes)
 * Doesn't change or alter Blood Moon Zed Count.

 # Settings